silethal/silethal.world/src/pages/sessions/session11.md

 can split among you."

 "Guards!?"
 Theon yells as they confer about the offer.
-"Sounds good to us," they say, "but let's keep it between just us two. (guard's name???) down below doesn't need to know."
+"Sounds good to us," they say, "but let's keep it between just us two. [[garan]] down below doesn't need to know."

 Worried that Theon might now run and tell the authorities, Halt charges him and punches at his face.
 He ducks with surprising quickness, however, and shoves a